HoyLab-Rowan/pyRUQT/README.md

 Modular Python-based Code for Multiconfigurational Non-Equilibrium Green's Function Methodologies

 Most recent changes:
+(7/2026): WBL calculations are fully debugged and code restructured for PyPi distribution.
+Will replace the main branch with this version soon.

-(4/2026): Initial 0.9 PyPi package released.
+(4/2026): Initial 0.9 PyPi package released on TestPyPI.
 WBL calculations are still being debugged for this release and have been disabled.
 Use main branch and compile RUQT separately to use WBL calculations.

 (1/2026): Preparing package for upload to PyPi and version 0.9 release.